 Vertical down MIG welding technique is also an easier welding position when you start from the top and gently work your way down.
 In this welding technique, the MIG gun needs to be held at a tilted angle between 35-45 degrees and the arc needs to stay ahead of the puddle all the time and move the electrode wire in a side to side motion to achieve the desired weld penetration.

 When it comes to the MIG welding position, one of the most difficult techniques is the vertical up position as you need to have the MIG gun pointed upwards at an angle of 35-45 degrees.
 And during vertical up GMAW welding, the welder needs to create a “weld shield” to move upwards.

 Forehand vs Back-Hand Welding

 Generally, only two types of MIG welding techniques are followed, forehand and backhand welding.
 If the MIG gun is pushed towards the direction of the weld, it is referred to as forehand welding.
 You get shallow penetration in forehand welding whereas in backhand welding you drag the machine like in stick welding to get deep and narrow penetration.

-Hope this article about How to weld with a wire feed welder provided you with all the basic information you need to lay some beads.
-These MIG welding techniques will surely give you a understanding of the basics about the different welding positions.
+I hope this article about How to weld with a wire feed welder provided you with all the basic information you need to lay some beads.
+These MIG welding techniques will surely give you an understanding of the basics of the different welding positions.